cmonaghan/slackbot-template/README.md

 By default, Flask will run on http://localhost:3000.

-Make a request
+Make a request (replace `user` with a real user id from slack)

     curl --header "Content-Type: application/json" \
       --request POST \
-      --data '{"event":{"text":"what is the meaning of life?","channel":"sandbox-for-testing","user":"christian"}}' \
+      --data '{"event":{"text":"what is the meaning of life?","channel":"sandbox-for-testing","user":"U07NHCYR12M"}}' \
       http://localhost:3000/slack/events

 ### 3. Customize slackbot